SRGSSR/srgletterbox-apple/Documentation/Getting-started.md

 ## Picture in picture

 To respond to picture and picture events, mostly for restoring your interface, you must implement the `SRGLetterboxPictureInPictureDelegate` delegate methods.
-Refer to the demo implementation for a concrete example.
+Refer to the demo implementation for a concrete example, with the modal view controller.
 If no delegate is set, picture in picture will not be available, and the corresponding button will not be displayed.

 ## Airplay

 Airplay works out of the box and does not require any code.

+## Full screen

+The `SRGLetterboxView` view can presents a full screen button on the interface and manage the full screen state, if, and only if the `letterboxView:toggleFullScreen:animated:withCompletionHandler:` delegate method is implemented.
+If no delegate is set, full screen feature will not be available, and the corresponding button will not be displayed.
+Because `SRGLetterboxView` can be added anywhere in the view hierarchy, you have the responsibility to layout it to the full screen state in this method.
+Refer to the demo implementation for a concrete example, with the modal view controller.

 ## Statistics